 - 10.1.8 Photography, digital or otherwise, is often useful in documenting the appearance of evidence items.
-Careful drawing and description result in careful and detailed examinations and, in many instances, may be a better choice than photography.
 Digital photographs used for case notes will be attached to ILIMS.
 Images requiring editing (e.g. contrast or brightness) will be transferred to and stored within the Digital Imaging System; refer to BI-119 for instructions.
 These images may be printed and scanned to ILIMS or attached as an electronic file for case notes, as necessary. - 10.1.9 The casework note packet is considered complete when the analyst submits the assignment to be reviewed.
 Electronic documentation external to ILIMS (e.g. electropherograms and statistics) is considered stored at this time.
 Any changes to the electronic data required after this point will be documented on the original copy, initialed, dated, and attached to ILIMS.
 If the change requires reprinting, a notation on the new copy will be made as to the changes made.
 The new printed copy will bear the date the changes were made/reprinted and will be attached to ILIMS.
 The original attached document will remain in ILIMS but will be unchecked for inclusion in the note packet.